Last Updated on November 26, 2024

 There are far more Aspies in the world than have been diagnosed, and if you know one person with the syndrome, you quickly begin to realize who else in your community may have the same problems.

 The syndrome is hereditary.
-The vast majority of Aspies have parents or other relatives with the same traits (and those who don’t are more likely to be unaware of them).
+The vast majority of Asperger have parents or other relatives with ASD.

 The number of people with autism spectrum disorders has increased because: